privacore/helppages-privacontrol/en/dummy2.md

 2. Open a pull request
 3. Mention all the members of my team
 4. Describe my changes
+5. Make my changes
+   - Fix bug
+   - Improve formatting
-    -  Mention all the members of my team
+      - Make the headings bigger
-      - Nice

 **1. One**